 Austin, J. and López, L. (1995).
 Nominative, absolutive and dative languages.
 In J. Beckman, (ed.), Proceedings of the Twenty-fifth North Eastern Linguistic Society.
 Amherst, MA: GLSA, 1-16.

-Jennifer Austin's new research projects include a longitudinal study of the development of verbal agreement, aspect, and tense in young Spanish/English bilinguals, in collaboration with Liliana Sánchez and Gretchen Van de Walle.
+Jennifer Austin's new research projects include a longitudinal study of the development of verbal agreement and subject expression in young Spanish/English bilinguals, in collaboration with Liliana Sánchez, Silvia Pérez-Cortés and Gretchen Van de Walle.
 In another project, she is looking at the acquisition of quantifiers and number words in Spanish-speaking children who are learning English as a second language; this work is being doing in collaboration with Kristen Syrett, Liliana Sánchez, Anne Lingwall and Silvia Pérez-Cortés.
 She is also conducting a study of L1 syntactic attrition in Russian-English bilinguals in collaboration with Olga Boukrina and Crystal Marull.

 Bilingualism, Language Acquisition, Hispanic Linguistics